 2. You will get proactive about your sleep

 Within a short time of keeping a sleep journal, you'll quickly start to think about the importance that sleep can have on your life and be more diligent in doing things that promote sleep rather than deter from it.
 By looking at your sleep patterns and habits you may notice that you often have a few caffeinated beverages before bedtime and make the switch to chamomile tea, tart cherry juice, or almond milk, which help promote sleep.
-For more on foods and drinks that promote sleep click here.
+What are the foods and drinks that promote sleep?

 You may also start to recognize that each time you drank alcohol before sleep, it may have helped you go to sleep quicker, but you awoke more frequently during the night, and your overall sleep was un-refreshing.

 Or you may notice that the days that you performed physical activities or worked out were followed by great sleep, and start performing these activities more regularly.

 All in all, when you start keeping track of your sleep, you start to care about your sleep and do more of the things that promote it, and fewer of the things that keep you from it.